Azure/bicep-reps/active/0018-tooling-params-api.md

 ## Summary

-Introduce a new top-level keyword or function specific to `.bicepparam` files, for the sole purpose of making it possible for external tooling to supply values after compiling to `.json` parameters.
+Introduce a new function specific to `.bicepparam` files, for the sole purpose of making it possible for external tooling to supply values after compiling to `.json` parameters.

 ## Motivation